-Covid-19 update: Work Zones are supporting people who are coming out of work as a result of Covid-19 who need to find alternative employment.
+Coronavirus (COVID-19): Work Zones are supporting people who are coming out of work as a result of COVID-19 who need to find alternative employment.
 If you would like us to help you to find a new job, please complete the details on the form and we will be in touch to discuss your requirements.

 For employers looking to recruit, we can source potential employees to meet current recruitment demand so please get in touch with your requirements by email: email@example.com.

 There is also an online employer form which is to be completed by those businesses who are looking to expand and want to recruit employees.
 These vacancies are then shared across the work zones who aim to try and match customers that they are supporting with these jobs.